John4650-hub/JavaGuide/docs/java/collection/hashmap-source-code.md

     int oldThr = threshold;
     int newCap, newThr = 0;
     if (oldCap > 0) {
-        // 超过最大值就不再扩充了，就只好随你碰撞去吧
-        if (oldCap >= MAXIMUM_CAPACITY) {
+        // If exceeding the maximum size, do not expand further, let collisions occur if (oldCap >= MAXIMUM_CAPACITY) {
             threshold = Integer.MAX_VALUE;
             return oldTab;
         }
-        // 没超过最大值，就扩充为原来的2倍
-        else if ((newCap = oldCap << 1) < MAXIMUM_CAPACITY && oldCap >= DEFAULT_INITIAL_CAPACITY)
+        // Not exceeding the maximum size, expand to double the original size else if ((newCap = oldCap << 1) < MAXIMUM_CAPACITY && oldCap >= DEFAULT_INITIAL_CAPACITY)
             newThr = oldThr << 1; // double threshold
     }
     else if (oldThr > 0) // initial capacity was placed in threshold
-        // 创建对象时初始化容量大小放在threshold中，此时只需要将其作为新的数组容量
-        newCap = oldThr;
+        // When creating an object, initialize capacity; at this point just take it as the new array capacity newCap = oldThr;
     else {
-        // signifies using defaults 无参构造函数创建的对象在这里计算容量和阈值
-        newCap = DEFAULT_INITIAL_CAPACITY;
+        // signifies using defaults No-arg constructor creates an object with calculated capacity and threshold here newCap = DEFAULT_INITIAL_CAPACITY;
         newThr = (int)(DEFAULT_LOAD_FACTOR * DEFAULT_INITIAL_CAPACITY);
     }
     if (newThr == 0) {
-        // 创建时指定了初始化容量或者负载因子，在这里进行阈值初始化，
-    	// 或者扩容前的旧容量小于16，在这里计算新的resize上限
+        // Presumably specified initialization capacity or load factor, initializing threshold here,
-        float ft = (float)newCap * loadFactor;
+        // or the old capacity was less than 16, calculating the new resize upper limit float ft = (float)newCap * loadFactor;
         newThr = (newCap < MAXIMUM_CAPACITY && ft < (float)MAXIMUM_CAPACITY ? (int)ft : Integer.MAX_VALUE);
     }